- Eye Color

 Favorite book of the Bible: Kings.
 Favorite major prophet: Jeremiah.
 Favorite New Testament letter: Philippians.
 Favorite Bible translation: Good News Translation.

 - First Date

-As I stated in my “Looking for” part, I am open to anything — from email buddy/worship partner/friend to short-term and long-term dating.
-So how things begin may be influenced by our intentions.
-Pretty much no matter what, though, getting to know each other is important, so someplace where we can talk seems best.
+At this point, I'm not interested in dating.
+So any interaction should be considered, at least from my side, without the underlying goal of a romantic relationship.
+As such, any meeting would be from such a friendship perspective.
+Getting to know each other is important, so someplace where we can talk seems best.
 I enjoy walks in the park for that.
 I’m not a fan of coffee shops or restaurants, but would agree to it if you prefer.